taj-ny/kwin-effects-forceblur/docs/configuration.md

 This option will override the blur region specified by the decorations.

 ### Paint windows as non-opaque
-Fixes transparency for some applications by marking their windows as opaque.
+Fixes transparency for some applications by marking their windows as transparent.
 This will only be done for force-blurred windows.

 # Fake blur
 > [!NOTE]